GTAmodding/gta3script-specs/SPECIFICATION.md

 **Constraints**

-Require statements shall only appear as part of the content of the *main script file* and of *main extension files*.
+Require statements shall only appear in the *main script file* or *main extension files*.

 #### GOSUB_FILE Statement